-Yaware uses the data we collect to operate our business and provide you the products we offer, which includes using data to improve our products and personalize your experiences.
-One of the main features of Yaware.TimeTracker is to analyse users’ activity with the device with installed TimeTracker client.
+2.1.
+Yaware uses the data we collect to operate our business and provide you the Services we offer, which includes using data to improve our Services and personalize your experiences.
+One of the main features of Yaware.TimeTracker is to analyse users’ activity with the device, where the TimeTracker client is installed.
 Thus we collect data about time spent on using software on such devices to give you the comprehensive analysis, reports and visualizations of such activity.
-We also may use the data to communicate with you, for example, informing you about your account, security updates and product information.
+We also may use the data to communicate with you, for example, informing you about your Account, security updates and the Services information.

-- Providing the Products.
-We use data to carry out your transactions with us and to provide our products to you.
+- Services Provision.
+We use data to carry out your transactions with us and to provide our Services to you.

 - Customer support.
-We use data to diagnose product problems and provide other customer care and support services.
+We use data to diagnose Services problems and provide other customer care and support services.

-- Product activation.
+- Services activation.
 We use data—such as device and application type, location, and unique device, application, network and subscription identifiers—to activate software and devices that require activation.

-- Product Improvement.
-We use data to continually improve our products, including adding new features or capabilities.
+- Services Improvement.
+We use data to continually improve our Services, including adding new features or capabilities.
 For example, we use error reports to improve security features, usage data to determine what new features to prioritize.

 - Security, Safety and Dispute Resolution.
-We use data to protect the security and safety of our products and our customers, to detect and prevent fraud, to resolve disputes and enforce our agreements.
+We use data to protect the security and safety of our Services and our customers, to detect and prevent fraud, to resolve disputes and enforce our agreements.